timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 47-UNIFORM CODE OF MILITARY JUSTICE/SUBCHAPTER V-COMPOSITION OF COURTS-MARTIAL.md

   * (1) any person who may convene a general court-martial;

-  * (2) the commanding officer of a district, garrison, fort, camp, station, Air Force base, auxiliary air field, or other place where members of the Army or the Air Force are on duty;
+  * (2) the commanding officer of a district, garrison, fort, camp, station, Air Force or Space Force military installation, auxiliary air field, or other place where members of the Army the Air Force, or the Space Force are on duty;

   * (3) the commanding officer of a brigade, regiment, detached battalion, or corresponding unit of the Army;

-  * (4) the commanding officer of a wing, group, or separate squadron of the Air Force;
+  * (4) the commanding officer of a wing, group, or separate squadron of the Air Force or a corresponding unit of the Space Force;

   * (5) the commanding officer of any naval or Coast Guard vessel, shipyard, base, or station; the commanding officer of any Marine brigade, regiment, detached battalion, or corresponding unit; the commanding officer of any Marine barracks, wing, group, separate squadron, station, base, auxiliary air field, or other place where members of the Marine Corps are on duty;